Ahead of the Game

 “That kind of opened my eyes,” he recalls.

+It also inspired him to think about how to get businesses and organizations to seek critical input from teens—or risk missed opportunities.
 “If our society focused on helping youth find their passions,” he explained in a 2017 TEDx talk, “we would be better equipped to create a rewarding future.”

 You recently published a book, “Take Advantage of Your Youth: Accelerate Growth Now to Create Future Success,” something you’ve been working on for four years, about a subject close to your heart.
 How did that journey begin?